varunKT001/projects/multiverse-html5-photo-gallery/step1/Instructions.md

    - the next two digits `26` represent the intensity of Green
    - the last two digits `29` represent the intensity of Blue

-Now that we setup the basic boilerplate code and linked the `style.css` file with the `index.html` file, let's move on to the next step and create the HTML
+Now that we setup the basic boilerplate code and linked the `style.css` file with the `index.html` file, let's move on to the next step and create the HTML.